At Pro Way Hair School, you are sure to find the program that will best help you to pursue that

 which is tailored to your academic and professional goals.

 Pro Way Hair School is committed to the principle of equal educational opportunities for all.

-The School does not permit discrimination on the basis of race, color, religion, sex, national origin, sexual orientation or handicap in the administration of any educational program or activity, including participation in, or receiving the benefits of, admission in such programs or activities.
+The School does not permit discrimination based on race, color, religion, sex, national origin, sexual orientation or handicap in the administration of any educational program or activity, including participation in, or receiving the benefits of, admission in such programs or activities.
 Qualified handicapped persons will not be excluded from participation in educational programs.
 The commitment to equal opportunity applies to all aspects of recruitment, and education.
-Pro Way Hair School complies with nondiscrimination regulations under Title 45, Pt A6 of the Code of Federal Regulations.
+Summarily, Pro Way Hair School complies with nondiscrimination regulations under Title 45, Pt A6 of the Code of Federal Regulations.